yoonseopark001/Python-PyTorch-Deep-Learning-Udacity/README.md

 e2 Data Cleanup with graduate admission dataset 2 (Simpler Version on one-hot encoding ; Z-score)

 ## PyTorch
-PyTorch01 Intro: Neural Networks, Tensors, Numpy to Torch and back
+PyTorch 01 Intro to Deep Learning with PyTorch_Neural Networks, Tensors, Numpy to Torch and back